kogics/kogics.github.io/_pages/about.md

 With the Kojo product as a foundation, we are doing many projects in collaboration with close partners like [REACHA](https://www.reacha.org) -- with schools around the country.
 You can read more about these on the [Projects](/projects) page.

-In addition to our Kojo projects, we are also doing a project called *Partners in Education (PiE)*.
-This project aims to...
+In addition to our Kojo projects, we are also doing a foundational education project called [Partners in Education (PiE)](/projects/51_pie/).
-You can read more about the project on the [Projects](/projects) page.

 ---